TheCuteOwl/Anesthesia/README.md

 # Anesthesia
 A good discord RAT that's use discord bot as C2

-# Waiting for new idea
+# Waiting for new idea, give me please

 V1.1 RELEASED